 I see so many people over 50 who look fat, sick, and depressed.
 “What’s going on with these people,” I wonder.
-Why are there so many 50+ people limping around with an unconcerned expression on their face while sporting 10 bowling balls in extra weight and a gigantic belly?
+Why are there so many 50+ people limping around with unconcerned expressions on their faces while sporting 10 bowling balls in extra weight and a giant belly?

 The only explanation I can come up with is that they have given up.
 They have given up on losing weight, eating healthy, exercising, and personal development generally.
 They have also chosen to ignore information about the dangers of excessive weight, poor nutrition, and lack of exercise told to them by family, friends, doctors, and the news media.
-With this give up, live in ignorance mindset, they no longer can see or feel any incentive or motivation to improve themselves.
+With this give up, stay ignorant mindset, they no longer can see or feel any incentive or motivation to improve themselves.

 I’ve had many people who are in this condition tell me that they could never stick to the plant-based diet or the exercise regimen that I do.
 With that attitude, they surely never will.
 They will likely die prematurely and in the meantime, they will live a much less enjoyable existence simply because they want to eat anything they want and watch others exercise through sports on television.